NEMSLinux/nems-docs/advanced/nems_php_agent.rst

 .. code-block:: JSON

-  {"ver":{"nems":"1.6","nemsagent":"1.0"},"data":"pICGwq5UL3O8yNEYdPrQh\/8PGCjsXQUx9mh9VIQloFJ\/K8BsB5AT9L2ixwlsiDAJGjWR1RnhsrCFHVnKD9p3cmRxhQf\/knW6F+EkDS3CnkrlXWLSPJ6p+gfZjIq16NSREvfaaPJZEY93mBrgSFArs+C8advgKL+0jz2a55ItGk0BY6AKvOMuFXfxzwd3i7485tusJaP9X8K9dL5msEvHfPLKdORyTUm7iNt6ssFARMzg4oXoVnebT4okZ6eyG3tjQIBPOFebmNAO78agymi6UEm44u\/wfPmUtkEtU841FVmcfGLxcEIoogzG9vjH8q7urs2RetcBVpVhj5Z+T+v8qa9oQ7Pi1tbf2\/IhF+eLE9cSkmMlmbFbJ70hJqaY2gssiwb9tZ6g0dX+WA8+ujTzmCzBdNJ09HabaLVzXTqR4cGyFM3mXYQl+SdDSdmeZ\/vw\/sG4oSFxxKzhxmOpCM5qBw==","auth":"312433c28349f63c4f387953ff337046e794bea0f9b9ebfcb08e90046ded9c76"}
+  {"ver":{"nems":"1.6","nemsagent":"1.1"},"data":"pICGwq5UL3O8yNEYdPrQh\/8PGCjsXQUx9mh9VIQloFJ\/K8BsB5AT9L2ixwlsiDAJGjWR1RnhsrCFHVnKD9p3cmRxhQf\/knW6F+EkDS3CnkrlXWLSPJ6p+gfZjIq16NSREvfaaPJZEY93mBrgSFArs+C8advgKL+0jz2a55ItGk0BY6AKvOMuFXfxzwd3i7485tusJaP9X8K9dL5msEvHfPLKdORyTUm7iNt6ssFARMzg4oXoVnebT4okZ6eyG3tjQIBPOFebmNAO78agymi6UEm44u\/wfPmUtkEtU841FVmcfGLxcEIoogzG9vjH8q7urs2RetcBVpVhj5Z+T+v8qa9oQ7Pi1tbf2\/IhF+eLE9cSkmMlmbFbJ70hJqaY2gssiwb9tZ6g0dX+WA8+ujTzmCzBdNJ09HabaLVzXTqR4cGyFM3mXYQl+SdDSdmeZ\/vw\/sG4oSFxxKzhxmOpCM5qBw==","auth":"312433c28349f63c4f387953ff337046e794bea0f9b9ebfcb08e90046ded9c76"}

 That is what a user would see if they were to open the agent in their browser, and is what is downloaded to your NEMS Server when the check commands run.

-Your NEMS Server knows your decryption key.
-When decrypted, the data looks like this:
+Your NEMS Server knows your decryption key used by the agent to encrypt the data.
+When decrypted by your NEMS Server, the data looks like this:

 .. code-block:: php